richard-fisher/ramaze/guide/general/sessions.md

 {Ramaze::Helper::Flash#flashbox}.
 You can load this helper by calling ``helper(:flash)`` inside your controller.

+Displaying the flashbox is then as simple as :

+    #{flashbox}

+anywhere in your layouts or views.

 To change the markup of the flashbox' HTML you can use the following trait inside your controller: